kbaseattic/roadmap/Proposed product descriptions/Workspace_garbage_collection.md

 **Note** that the longer this waits, the more likely it is that a feature is added to the WOS that makes GC more difficult or impossible.
-Given that and the magnitude of the change to the overall architecture it is advisable to perform the split sooner rather than later.
+Given that and the magnitude of the change to the overall architecture it is advisable to add GC sooner rather than later.

 ##User stories:
 Since deleted data is not currently visible to bench biologists, they will